-Waterline is an ongoing series of stories exploring the intersection of water, climate and food, told through the eyes of the people impacted by these issues.
+Waterline is an ongoing series that explores the solutions making rivers, waterways and ocean food chains healthier.
 It is funded by a grant from the Walton Family Foundation.

 To hear about water crises is to experience a sense of whiplash.
 While a pervasive drought parches one region, inundating floods wreak havoc in the next.
 Rivers dwindle to a trickle, or swell until they wash away entire communities.
 And the dams that bisect those waterways produce vital green energy — even while threatening the fish that live in them.